4.1 Earthquake hits Northern California - ExBulletin

 4.1 Earthquake hits Northern California

-An initial magnitude 4.1 earthquake struck Northern California on Christmas Eve morning.
+An earthquake occurred near the city of Hydesville in Northern California on Christmas Eve.

-According to the USGS, the quake struck about 5 miles east of Hydesville, California and 6.5 miles southwest of Rio Del, California.
+A magnitude 4.1 earthquake occurred at 11:33 a.m. approximately 5 miles east of Hydesville.

-Rio del Rio was the epicenter of a deadly earthquake just days earlier on December 20.
+The epicenter is also near Ferndale, where a 6.4-magnitude quake struck on Tuesday and killed two people.

 |